firstbirdtech/api-docs/source/includes/_concepts.md

 ## Base URL

-All URLs referenced in the API documentation begin with the following base URL:
+All URLs referenced in the API documentation begin with the following base URL, unless specified differently:

 `
 https://api.1brd.com/v1/